-As part of routine plumbing maintenance, drain cleaning is necessary to keep your sinks, toilets, showers, and other fixtures working properly.
+As part of our Reading drain cleaning routine maintenance, drain cleaning is necessary to keep your sinks, toilets, showers, and other fixtures working properly.
 Clogged drains can be a nuisance to the entire plumbing system.
 The most effective way to prevent drain clogs is to clear your pipes on a regular basis.
 If you find yourself with a clog problem, contact our plumbers for help in Reading, PA and surrounding areas.

 If there is a blockage farther in the sewer line, we will use camera pipe inspection to determine the exact location of the clog so we can recommend the best course of action.

 A flexible cable with a small camera attached is inserted into the pipeline.
 The cable follows the line, recording the pipe's interior as it moves along.
 We see everything in real time on an attached video monitor.
 The camera inspection allows us to see exactly what is blocking your drains, whether it's tree roots, corrosion, excessive grease, sludge, or other debris.

 In addition to helping with blocked drain problems, sewer camera inspections are recommended before carrying out hydrojetting or sewer repairs/replacements.

 There are many factors that indicate a drain cleaning is due.

 A slow drain in your sink signals a blockage in your pipes.
 If left untreated, it can result in a completely clogged drain, which will require immediate attention.

 If you notice other drains backing up when a separate drain is in use, this means there is a clog deep within the sewer line.